ranxiao/EEGWISE/README.md

 # EEGWISE
-fixed a bug using string as ASR threshold, default set to 20 7/11/2025 Operational manual has been uploaded.
-6/2025.
+ 7/11/2025 - fixed a bug using string as ASR threshold, default set to 20.
-Major updates - Ran Xiao, 5/12/2024
+6/2025 - Operational manual has been uploaded.
+5/12/2024 - Major updates:
 1. a bug is fixed for the optimal threshold of probability of artifactual IC.
 2. added option for the user to set their own probability threshold rather than the proposed cutoff
 3. added AMICA as an alternative ICA algorithm